Lacrymology/states/doc/monitoring/python.rst

-If the output the default ``Summary`` class is too simplified for your test and you want something that helps you debug problems a little better, you can define your own ``Summary`` class and add it to the constructor of the ``Check`` class, just have in mind that NRPE requires the output length to be less than 512B.
-The ``Check`` constructor doesn't really care about the order of the parameters, it checks its classes and adds them at the right point of the processing chain automagically.
+If the output the default ``Summary`` class is too simplified for your test and you want something that helps you debug problems a little better, you can define your own ``Summary`` class and return it together with the rest of the objects in the ``prepare_check`` function.
+Just have in mind that NRPE requires the output length to be less than 512B.
+The order of the parameters is not important.
+``nagiosplugin`` checks the classes and adds them at the right point of the processing chain automagically.

 Likewise, if you'd like to return values different than numbers in your ``Metric`` instances and want to evaluate them in a custom